serengil/deepface/README.md

 # perform approximate nearest neighbor search
 dfs = DeepFace.search(img = "target.jpg", search_method = "ann")
 ```

-For database-backed search, exact search is suitable for datasets up to ~10k entries, typically returning results in less than a second; Postgres or Mongo with ANN works well for datasets from ~10k to 1M entries, with typical response times of seconds; and Vector databases such as Weaviate optimized for very large-scale datasets from ~1M to billions entries (and can scale further with clustering), typically returning results in seconds.

 **Facial Attribute Analysis** - [`Demo`](https://youtu.be/GT2UeN85BdA)